adarshnaraniyil/BGP-Labs/README.md

 BGP Labs in CCNP using GNS3

+This lab requires a recent version of GNS3 and c7200-advipservicesk9-mz.152-4.S5.image Please use the link below to download the supported version

 Click to download GNS3 https://rb.gy/ivy14e
 Click to download c7200-advipservicesk9-mz.152-4.S5.image  https://rb.gy/u2iz6w